Loading...

 • Gaining access to information networks and resources

 A KSE can be a new or existing demonstration event, webinar, workshop, or conference, and may be delivered by OSCIA or by other agricultural organizations or service providers.
-You must participate in a minimum of one (1) KSE for each approved project that aligns with your project’s category.
-Costs associated with attending the KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.
+Costs associated with attending a KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.

-Applications are only accepted during application intakes, which can be found above.
-Be sure to carefully review the program guide in its entirety – only eligible and complete applications will be considered.
-Make sure the following is included with the application submission:
+Applications are only accepted during application intakes.
+Be sure to review the program guide in entirety – only eligible and complete applications will be considered.
+Make sure the following is included with your application submission:

 • Valid and up to date Premises ID Number

-• Documentation required to be submitted with the application (see Documentation Required with the Application); this may include site sketches and supporting plans/assessments
+• Documentation required to be submitted with the application (see Documentation Required with the Application); this may include site sketches, letters of support and/or supporting plans

-• If an FBRN has not been provided, you must provide documentation to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.
+• If an FBRN has not been provided, you must provide documentation in the name of the applicant, to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.

-The Enrolment and Application Form and all required documentation can be submitted electronically:
+The Enrolment and Application Form and all required documentation can be submitted electronically through the OSCIA Portal:

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.